0x6d72/vayu/README.md

     -- the next two fields contain the data buffer for the client socket.
-    -- they only contain a buffer object when the client socket descriptor -- is set otherwise they contain nil. see the buffer api section for more details.
+    -- they only contain a buffer object when the client socket descriptor -- is set otherwise they contain nil. see the buffer section for more details.
     ["iBuf"] = buffer,
     ["oBuf"] = buffer
 }